top of page

 For where two or three are gathered together in my name, there am I in the midst of them.

-• So those 4 simple rules for speaking in the tongues of men or Angels (Hebrew) in the churches if for any church setting wherein the members of Christ are gathered.
+• So those 3 simple rules for speaking in the tongues of men or angels (Hebrew) in the churches is for any church setting wherein the members of Christ are gathered.

 1. Rule 1: If you speak an unknown tongue of men, (bilingual) pray in a tongue that you are able to interpret so that others can be edified:

-• In closing, according to the Holy books, speaking in tongues is to speak in the languages of men or Hebrew, the tongue of Angels, either of which can be recognized by the significant distinction of the sound of the voice and understood by others who hear it when the Spirit gives a believer utterance to speak in a new tongue that the believer was once unacquainted with.
-Also, in the church setting, believers speak in tongues of men that they can understand to interpret so that others can be edified.
+• In closing, according to the Holy books, speaking in "other tongues," "new tongues," or "unknown tongues" is to speak in the divers languages of men or the Hebrew the tongue of angels, either of which can be recognized by the significant distinction of the sound of the voice and understood by others who hear it when the Spirit gives a believer utterance to speak in a new tongue that the believer was once unacquainted with.
+Also, in the church setting, believers speak in tongues (languages) that they can understand themselves and others can also so someone can interpret it so that others can be edified if need be.

 bottom of page